qala-io/java-course/docs/programme/transactions-n-aop.md

 Learning tools doesn't come naturally - you have to explicitly spend time to get acquainted with them.
 For the next puzzle you'll need Debug and Thread Dumps.
 Please learn how to use them before approaching the task.

+In each branch there is a failing test.
+Your task is to find _the exact reasons_ of why they fail and fix the problems:
+- Puzzle#1 is in branch `puzzle-e3829782`
-- There is a failing test in branch `puzzle-e3829782`.
-Find out why it's failing and fix it.
+- Puzzle#2 is in branch `puzzle-KkwqAIIQ`